Making a Great Event Listing

 Write Engaging Copy

-Two of the main tools used by Brighton Fringe audiences are the Brighton Fringe brochure and the website; with this in mind make your event description and copy the best it can be.
+Two of the main tools used by Brighton Fringe audiences are the Brighton Fringe website and app; with this in mind make your event description and copy the best it can be.

 As a guide an "average" listing should use the following character limits: